robertdavidgraham/masscan/doc/masscan.8.markdown

     in the chain.
 However, beware that when this is set to a large value, it'll consume a lot of memory on fast scans.
 While the code may handle millions of open TCP connections, you may not have enough memory for that.

+  * `--hello-file[<port>] <filename>`: send the contents of the file once the TCP connection has been established with the given port.
+Requires that `--banners` also be set.
+Heuristics will be performed on the reponse in an attempt to discover what protocol, so HTTP responses will be parsed differently than other protocols.

+  * `--hello-string[<port>] <base64>`: same as `--hello-file` except that the
+    contents of the BASE64 encoded string are decoded, then used as the hello string that greets the server.

 ## CONFIGURATION FILE FORMAT